Best online sales right now | CNN Underscored

 - New suits, shirts, shoes and more for men are marked down at Jos.
 A. Bank’s latest flash sale.

-- Refurb Apple MacBook Air 13.3-inch notebooks are on sale at Woot! for one day only.
+- Refurbished Apple MacBook Air 13.3-inch notebooks are on sale at Woot! for one day only.

-- Don’t forget, you can snag two previous generation Echo Dots for under $40 with code DOTPRIME2PK.
+- Don’t forget, you can snag two previous-generation Echo Dots for under $40 with code DOTPRIME2PK.

 For more great deals, check out CNN Coupons.